Ag Ed & STS Professional Development

 Host organization: University of Nebraska-Lincoln, Nebraska Innovation Studio

 Optional graduate credit available: ALEC 893, Sec TBA, Class TBA (3 hours) Instructions on registering.
 Course instructor: Eric Knoll.
-Graduate course requirements: Provide certification certification of the FAA Aeronautical Knowledge Exam Pilot License Exam ($175 fee required).
+Graduate course requirements: Attend all professional development contact hours and provide certification certification of the FAA Aeronautical Knowledge Exam Pilot License Exam ($175 fee required).

 Location: Raising Nebraska, Fonner Park, Grand Island